ICNHodler/docs/Rocketchat-AMA-Archive.md

 *Answered July 5th 2018*

 # Q37
 Does iconomi understand the importance of user growth and getting AUM up on the platform?
 What is iconomi planning to do short and long term to grow these numbers.
-Who is iconomi’s target customer?
+Who is iconomi's target customer?
 On a scale from 1-10 how aggressively will iconomi be focusing on increasing user and aum numbers up in 2018?
 *Asked by @stephen*

 > Of course we understand the importance of user growth and growing AUM, and we are constantly working to improve these numbers.
 What really builds a long-term and, most importantly, loyal client base is a thorough understanding of the market's needs.
 This way, you are creating a product and service that not only satisfies your customers' needs but also contributes to the industry as a whole.
 We cannot reveal our full strategy and specific target group details because much of it is sensitive information in this very competitive and growing market.
 We can share that one of the biggest target groups with the most potential is definitely people who have not yet been introduced to blockchain and the crypto-economy, and future marketing efforts will lean in this direction accordingly.